pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-protocols.md

 #### Background Facts
 - Released in 2004
-- Aims to improve on WAP
+- Aims to improve on WPA
 - Considered security standard for all Wi-Fi transmissions today <br> _Due to its security strength_

 ### WPA3